Tourism, Culture, Industry and Innovation

 other section for which they are otherwise eligible.
 Members of the Arts and

-Letters Committee are not permitted to submit entries.
-However, this
+Letters Awards Advisory Committee are not permitted to submit entries.

-restriction does not apply to family members of the Committee.
+However, this restriction does not apply to family members of the committee.

-- BLIND JUDGING: Every measure is undertaken to ensure that
+- BLIND JUDGING: Every measure is taken to ensure that the

 remains unknown to the adjudicators.
 In the case of the literary and music